HPCBio/Intro-to-ChIPseq/lessons/04_automation.md

 $ cp /home/classroom/hpcbio/chip-seq/scripts/chipseq_analysis_on_input_file.sh .
 ```

 Let's look it over, step by step.
-You can use `vi` or `less` to look through the script.
+You can use `nano` (you should be familiar with this one) or `less` to look through the script.

 ```bash
 #!/bin/bash/